mravivar/GTDVIZ/README.md

 1. I assume that you have already ran the MongoDB server or as a service.
 2. Run the middleware.
 Goto the main folder where serverPoint.js is present:
 >node serverPoint.js
-3. Open the module in the browser with the below link http://localhost:3000
+3. Open the the below link in the browser to see the magic ! http://localhost:3000